Course Title: Contemporary Property Investment Planning

 The course will encompass risk analysis applicable to property investment planning, including unique property characteristics, offshore investment, asset protection and the impact of leverage property investment performance.

 You will critically analyse the range of factors, which contribute to the performance of the property investment market in relation to the current economic environmental and regulatory landscape.
 You will develop your capacity for independent and evidenced based decision making by critically examining the complex challenges inherent in contemporary property planning within the sophisticated financial marketplace.

 In this course you will develop the following program learning outcomes:

-• Determine and apply knowledge of complex property theory to inform decision making in the local and global professional arena, demonstrating expert judgement and ethical decision making in your professional practice and discipline
+• Determine and apply advanced knowledge of complex property theory to inform decision making in the local and global professional arena, demonstrating expert judgement and ethical decision making in your professional practice and discipline

 • Research and analyse theoretical knowledge and published data to address the diverse requirements of property stakeholders, formulating strategic business solutions for complex property projects

 Course Learning Outcomes (CLOs)

 Upon successful completion of this course, you will be able to: